 Case Study: BIG 1-98

-The Breast International Group (BIG) 1-98 Trial was a randomized, double-blind, phase III trial comparing letrozole and tamoxifen as adjuvant endocrine therapy in post-menopausal women with operable invasive, receptor-positive breast cancer.
+The Breast International Group (BIG) 1-98 Trial was a randomized, double-blind, phase 3 trial comparing letrozole and tamoxifen as adjuvant endocrine therapy in post-menopausal women with operable invasive, receptor-positive breast cancer.
 The primary endpoint of the trial was disease-free survival, specifically as a comparison between those who started with letrozole and those who started with tamoxifen.

 The three randomized treatment groups in BIG 1-98 were: